Need help with your Discussion

 A summary of your thoughts on MRP.

 MRP focuses on both the control of inventory and the scheduling of production.
-It is a control system for materials that try to maintain enough inventory levels to ensure materials’ availability when needed.
-This planning and control system can be applied where there are various items with complex bills.
-MRP is not suited for continuous processes or job shops which are linked tightly.
+It is a control system for materials that maintain enough inventory levels to ensure materials’ availability when needed.
+This planning and control system can be applied where various items have complex bills.
+MRP is not suited for continuous processes or job shops linked tightly.
 This tool has numerous advantages and should be implemented by every manufacturing company.

 References